BlockchainCommons/developer-web-site/_pages/frost-meeting2.md

 _Checking Integrity & Agreement:_ "An integrity property is not enough.
 We need an additional property and we call that agreement or to be more precise conditional agreement. ...
 This agreement property is often an overlooked requirement in the in the FROST world."
 {: .notice--info}

+_Networks:_ "You always have to trust your network."
+{: .notice--info}

+### Efficiency

+_n^2:_ "I also wanted to share my personal opinions that protocols with N-squared complexity are too expensive to be regularly run."
+{: .notice--info}

+### Use Cases

+_Mining Pools:_ "We want to replace the centralized Bitcoin mining pool operator with the Federation of pool operators."
+{: .notice--info}

 ### Channels

 _Requirements:_  "It requires you to have, first of all, secure channels between the participants and, secondly and a more difficult problem, a broadcast channel between the participants."